My name is Tony. I live in Westmoreland (Rome) New York and have lived in the Utica/Rome area pretty much most of my life.

-My first traffic light was built by my uncle.
-A wood box with 3 holes, 3 lights with pull chains on the back, and coffee can lids I believe in red, yellow and green for the lenses.
+My first traffic light was built by my uncle and it was a Christmas gift.
+You can see it in front of the 19″ console TV pictured below.
+It was a wood box with 3 holes, 3 lights with pull chains on the back, and coffee can lids I believe in red, yellow and green for the lenses.

 I built one with my dad.
 A 4 sided wooden one complete with cardboard visors I put on it.
 It was crude, but hey, it was a traffic light.
 Haven’t found a photo of that one yet.